Hip pain – dry needling vs. cortisone injection

 This grace period will allow the American Physical Therapy Association of NJ to push for permanent legislative relief and place the procedure of dry needling within the statutes of the Physical Therapy Practice Act.
 Stay tuned for more information as it develops.

-All 3 Physical Therapists at db Ortho PT are trained in this skilled technique that has help thousands of patients improve their functional levels.
+All 3 Physical Therapists at db Ortho PT are trained in this skilled technique that has help hundreds of patients improve their functional levels.

 What is your Pain Profile?